Take Over (album)

 Take Over is the debut solo studio album by Nigerian singer KCee.
 It was released by Five Star Music on 1 November 2013, and features guest appearances from label mates Mr Songz and Skiibii, alongside artists D'banj, Don Jazzy, Davido, Wizkid, Timaya, Phyno, and Flavour.
 The album blends Afropop with highlife and hip-hop, and its production was mainly handled by Del B with additional production from Dr Amir, Blaq Jerzee, Jo Pee, and Soso Soberekon.
-Take Over was supported by the singles "Give it to Me", "Limpopo", "Okoso", "Pullover", "Ogadinma", "Pullover (Remix)", "Emmah", and "Ogaranya".
+Take Over was supported by the singles "Give it to Me", "Limpopo", "Okoso", "Pullover", "Ogadinma", "Emmah", and "Ogaranya".

 Singles

 The album's lead single, "Give It to Me" featuring Flavour, was released on 12 September 2012.
-It was produced by Del B and Jo Pee, while its accompanying music video was directed by Godfather Productions and released on 4 October 2012.
+It was produced by Del B and Jo Pee, while its accompanying music video, directed by Godfather Productions, was released on 4 October 2012.
 It won the Best Collabo of the Year award at the 2013 City People Entertainment Awards.
 "Limpopo" was released as the album's second single on 19 February 2013.
 Its music video, directed by Piguar Films, was released on 15 March 2013, and includes a cameo appearance by Harrysong.
 The song won Song of the Year at The Headies 2013, while its producer Del B earned a nomination for Producer of the Year.
 "Limpopo" also received a nomination for Most Gifted Dance Video at the 2013 Channel O Music Video Awards.

-The album's third single, "Okoso", was released on August 6, 2013.
-It was produced by Del B and blends afropop rhythms with highlife influences.
-"Pull Over", the fourth single from the album, features Wizkid and was released on 19 September 2013.
+The album's third single, "Okoso", was released on 6 August 2013.
+It was produced by Del B and blends afropop rhythms with influence from highlife.
+"Pullover", the fourth single from the album, features Wizkid and was released on 19 September 2013.
 Its music video was directed by Clarence Peters was released on 31 October 2013.
 It relies heavily on humor, with the video featuring cameos from comedy stars Chinedu Ikedieze, Osita Iheme, and Saka, alongside KCee's former label mates Harrysong, and Skiibii.
 The fifth single, "Ogadinma", was released on 25 October 2013.
 Produced by Del B, the track is rooted in traditional highlife and coincided with the album's release date announcement.

-A remix to "Pullover" featuring Don Jazzy was released on 31 October 2013 as the album's sixth single.
-Take Overs seventh single "Emmah" featuring D'banj was released for free download on 8 January 2014.
+A remix to "Pullover" featuring Don Jazzy was released on 31 October 2013 as a promotional single.
+Take Overs sixth single "Emmah" featuring D'banj was released for free download on 8 January 2014.
 The music video for "Emmah" was directed by Godfather Productions and was released on 16 January 2014.
-The Davido-assisted "Ogaranya" was released as the album's eighth single on 29 August 2014.
+The Davido-assisted "Ogaranya" was released as the album's seventh single on 29 August 2014.

 Critical reception

-Wilfred Okiche of YNaija described Take Over as a repetitive and uninspired album that relied heavily on the success of hit singles like “Limpopo” and “Pull Over” while offering little originality or substance.
+Wilfred Okiche of YNaija described Take Over as a repetitive and uninspired album that relied heavily on the success of hit singles while offering little originality or substance.
 He concluded, "Give the people what they want.
 Who cares that the album is a disaster?"
 Ogaga Sakpaide of tooXclusive did a track-by-track review of the album and rated it a 2.5/5.